 CONTACT US - 609-694-1917

 JoJo, Smarty Jones’ first generation offspring, had a racing career that ended practically as soon as it began, due to injury.
-Touched by the promise of what could have been, Equinox founder, Tammi, saw her beauty and potential.
+Touched by the promise of what could have been, For Hank's Sake founder, Tammi, saw her beauty and potential.

 JoJo entered the For Hank's Sake herd as a 2 year old filly.
-She was so young and had great difficulty trusting, she was afraid of her own shadow, and her mind is easily frazzled due to an aggressive training program on the track at a very early age.
-We laid her up for a full year while her injury healed, and her emotional well being became the charge of our ambassador Hank.
+She was so young and had great difficulty trusting at a very early age.
+JoJo went through our proprietary rehabilitation process, and we let her rest for a full year while her injury healed.
+Her emotional well being became the charge of our ambassador, Hank.
 He has been seen putting his big head around her and pulling her close to him to calm her down in her moments of fear and uncertainty, and he has helped JoJo develop into a confident and beautiful mare.
 JoJo now has lovely ground manners, and has blossomed into a great trail horse.
 Light Dressage is proving good for her mind as well.

 Stunning Scarlet, a gorgeous, gentle, dark bay thoroughbred had her first win off the track when she found her forever home at Equinox Stables, LLC in February of 2015.
 Her demeanor is sweet and gracious despite a grueling life on the track.
-12 starts and nearly 50,000 in earnings, Scarlett came to Equinox riddled with ulcers and crippled with pain.
-After two years of recuperation and rehabilitation, Scarlet is finally free from pain.
+12 starts and nearly 50,000 in earnings.
+Scarlett came to Equinox Stables and needed two years of extensive recuperation and rehabilitation.
+Scarlet is now finally free from pain.
 She runs, bucks and plays in the pastures now and enjoys light dressage and trail riding.

 Since becoming an ambassador in For Hank’s Sake Herd, Scarlet has been charming the boots off of everyone who meets her.
 We love our gentle giant of a Thoroughbred, Sweet Scarlet.
 Her beauty, calming energy, and gentle disposition make our hearts melt every day.